NEW: FAA administrator: "We need to be looking at everything"

 If you are traveling today, you may want to check with your airline.

-Thousands of flights into and out of Chicago's two airports have been delayed or canceled since a fire damaged a key Chicago air traffic control center Friday, creating flight problems that rippled across the nation.
+Thousands of flights into and out of Chicago’s two major airports have been delayed or canceled since Friday’s fire.

 Aviation authorities say it will take at least two weeks to get the center back to normal.